Concealed beneath the ostensible life is the deep, silent, mysterious quality of life itself,

 I hear secret convulsive sobs, deep half-stifled sobs,

-A muffled sonorous sound of men bow’d and moved to weeping.
+A sound of men bow’d and moved to weeping.

 What living and buried speech is always vibrating here, what howls restrain’d by decorum,